privacycg/CHIPS/README.md

 It is also recommended to still include the `__Host-` prefix.
 Even clients that do not recognize the `Partitioned` attribute still enforce the semantics of the `__Host-` prefix.
 This would ensure that cross-site cookies are hostname bound and only sent over secure channels, which is still a security win.

+### Memory impact

+Based on Chrome data, we estimate limiting a domain to 10 cookies per-partition will satisfy ~99% of existing cross-site cookie use cases on the web today.
+Based on Chrome data aggregated over a 28 day period, we estimate partitioning cross-site cookies will increase the cookie jar size ~6% on average for Android Chrome users with at least 25 cookies and ~18% on average for desktop Chrome users with at least 25 cookies.

+We find this trade-off between meeting cross-site cookie use cases and memory impact to be acceptable, but user agents may wish to impose additional size limits on the partitioned cookie jar such as a global limit on all partitioned cookies.

 ### Service workers